-a.
-How many predetermined outlets were to be observed in each area? b.
-What were the starting points for each area? c.
-Were these starting points randomly chosen? ☐ Yes ☐ No d.
+Yes No d.
 Describe the selection of the starting points. e.
 Please describe the canvassing instructions given to the field observers, including predetermined routes.

-10. Describ e the process field observers used to determine if an outlet sold tobacco. selling t inspecto and insp record o The State of Nevada physically canvasses the state using the Census approach.
+10. Describe the process field observers used to determine if an outlet sold tobacco.

+The State of Nevada physically canvasses the state using the Census approach.
 Every outlet selling tobacco products that are accessible to minors are inspected at least once annually.
 As inspectors travel through towns and cities conducting inspections, they are diligent to identify and inspect new establishments recording pertinent facility data.
 In addition, inspectors record outlets that were in the sampling frame that do not sell tobacco products.
 The Synar database is updated accordingly.

-Field observers can tell by the inspection forms that are printed out whether or not sold tobacco.
-(See 2013 Inspection form, Prior Inspections, section). provide the state's definition of "matches" or "mismatches" to the Synar ag frame? (i.e., address, business name, business license number, etc).
-Nevada' Synar sa in the Synar sampling frame consists of businesses that can also be found in s Attorney General Tobacco Unit (AGTU) Census database.
-Mismatches in the ampling frame consists of businesses that cannot be found in the AGTU Census e, usually due to a name or address change.
-The database is update when this occurs.
+Field observers can tell by the inspection forms that are printed out whether or not an outlet sold tobacco.
+(See 2013 Inspection form, Prior Inspections, section).

+11. Please provide the state's definition of "matches" or "mismatches" to the Synar sampling frame? (i.e., address, business name, business license number, etc).

+Matches in the Synar sampling frame consists of businesses that can also be found in Nevada's Attorney General Tobacco Unit (AGTU) Census database.
+Mismatches in the Synar sampling frame consists of businesses that cannot be found in the AGTU Census database, usually due to a name or address change.
+The database is updated when this occurs.

 12. Provide the calculation of the weighted percent coverage (if applicable).
-1888/19 1888/1982 = 95.2%